RodriguezRamiro/RodriguezRamiro/README.md

 # 👋 Hi, I'm Ramiro Rodriguez

-I'm a Full-Stack JavaScript Developer based in the USA, focused on building clean, efficient, and user-friendly web applications.
+Full-Stack Developer specializing in React, Flask, and real-time applications.

+I build clean, efficient, and user-friendly web applications with a strong focus on frontend experience and backend reliability.

 ### 🧠 What I'm working with
 - JavaScript (ES6+)